kaankutluturk/verdant/PROJECT_STATUS.md

 4. ✅ **One-time model download with validation** - IMPLEMENTED
 5. ✅ **Cross-platform support** - IMPLEMENTED

-**The MVP is now ready for real-world use and provides a solid foundation for future development.**
+**The MVP is now ready for real-world use and provides a solid foundation for personal sales strategy.**

 ---

 *Last updated: August 11, 2025*
-*Status: MVP Complete - Ready for Testing* 🎯
+*Status: MVP Complete - Ready for Personal Sales Strategy* 🎯